 Parental alienation is a term used to describe a deliberate attempt, generally involving a series of actions, to “brainwash” or influence a child to reject or turn against one of his/her parents.
 The issue generally arises in family law where one parent seeks to negatively influence or poison their child’s relationship with the other parent in an attempt to gain some perceived advantage in a pending custody case.

-What Qualifies as Parental Alienation in California and What Are the Signs That Parental Alienation is Occurring?
+What Qualifies as Parental Alienation in California?

 Children thrive in an environment of consistency and stability.
 A change to their environment, such as the divorce or separation of their parents, can cause stress, confusion, and emotional unrest within them.